avan06/CollapsibleSplitcontainer/README.md

 ## SplitterCollapseDistance

+- Determines the style of the splitter after collapsing: MinSize - maintains minimum width; Collapsed - fully collapses
-- MinSize: MinSize: the panel collapses to the specified MinSize
+- MinSize: the panel collapses to the specified MinSize
 - Collapsed: One-sided panel completely collapsed

 ## SingleImageCollapsePanel2

-- Determines whether to collapse Panel2 when SplitterButtonStyle is SingleImage, otherwise Panel1 collapse
+- Determines whether to collapse Panel2; if not, Panel1 will collapse.
+This setting only takes effect when SplitterButtonStyle is SingleImage and the location of the splitter button is on either Panel1 or Panel2.